jecafarelli/dockercon_notes/createEffectiveDockerContainers/README.md

 both the same, multistage is cleaner

 Look in slides at the end for links that show even more.
 READ IT!

+### nodejs made better
+use dockerignore, ignore the debuglog cache the npm pacakges, add the package.json first, npm install, then verything

+swapping base image, dropped 200mb going to Alpine Suffled stuff around to use cache made it even Smaller